 In 1988, Californians revolted against excessive auto, homeowner and business insurance premiums and passed Proposition 103, a ballot measure written by Consumer Watchdog founder Harvey Rosenfield to rein in insurance companies.
-Using the provisions of Prop 103, Consumer Watchdog has lowered rates and saved Californians over $62 billion over the last two decades.
+Using the provisions of Prop 103, Consumer Watchdog has lowered rates and saved Californians over $100 billion over the last twenty-five years.

 Today, Consumer Watchdog's legal team and advocates scrutinize all major rate hike proposals made by auto and home insurers in California and play an integral role in many of the regulatory actions enacted by the California Department of Insurance.

 Track the rate hikes we're currently fighting or have already defeated.

 It pays to know your rights!
 Read up on each provision of the proposition.

 Information on the legal status of each provision.

 Insurance Reform in California: The 1988 Battle for Proposition 103

 Read a history of the $80 million "David vs. Goliath" battle to reform California's insurance industry at the ballot box.